With an ACA fix uncertain in the Senate, Republicans replay old health care fights

 Republicans are "likely to pay a price" in the upcoming midterm elections, he adds.

-The survey, which was fielded earlier this month and included 1,400 people, also found that health care costs were Americans' top affordability concern, more than the cost of groceries or utilities.
+The survey, which was fielded in mid-January and included 1,400 people, also found that health care costs were Americans' top affordability concern, more than the cost of groceries or utilities.

 "What our poll is showing is that health care costs are something that voters want to see candidates address," says Ashley Kirzinger, KFF's director of survey methodology.
 "A significant share of them say that health care costs are going to play a major role in their decisions to vote in the midterms and in which candidates they vote for."